kezu194/login-app/README.md

 # Login Form Security Project

 ## Features:
-- login
+- Login
-- create account
+- Create account
-- logout
+- Logout
-- reset form
+- Reset form
+- Limit to 6 try to connection before ban of 1 min
+- Limit access to folder of web page
+- b64 encoding of the logo image
+- Apply a regex on password (lowercase, uppercase, symbol, number, size)
+- Hash of all password in database

 ## Technologies